 he looked at you then, all wet clinging hair and long scar and naiveté. you wondered if this was what it was like to have a little brother and immediately tried to dismiss the thought. but come on, dally, he protested, even you've got to care about something.

 you laughed, once. you laughed, a lifetime ago, feeling the invincibility, tasting victory copper-sharp on your tongue.

 you aren't laughing now.

-boy grows up in the slums of new york. boy's mother dies; boy's drunk father couldn't give less of a damn. boy lives on the street, goes to jail, becomes as hard as a diamond. boy hops a train to the furthest place he can think of and meets another boy with gentle doe-eyes and soft lines around his mouth. boy starts to love him.
+boy grows up in the slums of new york. boy's mother dies; boy's drunk father couldn't give less of a damn. boy lives on the street, goes to jail, becomes as hard as a diamond. boy moves to tulsa and meets another boy with gentle doe-eyes and soft lines around his mouth. boy starts to love him.

 other boy dies.

 well, now it's the showdown that was always meant to be— dallas winston, lone(ly) teenage hurricane, scourge of tulsa, versus the law. you're done running, and you don't feel much. it's as simple as a mathematical equation in your mind. johnny is dead. you want to die. if you want it, you get it, come hell or high water.

 you raise your gun with shaking arms. consider shoving the barrel into your mouth and pulling the trigger, give the fuzz a nice show of blood and bone and brain— then you realize it isn't even loaded. ah, well. doesn't make a difference.

 (remember my last. you might think you've won—)